stevemeisner/react-babel-webpack-starter/readme.md

-# Easily start using react with Sass
+# Easily start using React with Sass

 Spin up quickly with a slim React and Sass build.